robert-mill/angular1-yii2/documentation/03-create-web-service.md

 ## Create Database Structure

-We'll use database named `angular_spa` so create it.
+We'll use database named `rosemary100317` so create it.
 Then add `book` table with following structure:

 ![](images/dbstructure.png)

-You can use [angular_spa.sql](../web-service/angular_spa.sql) in order to import it.
+You can use [rosemary100317.sql](../web-service/rosemary100317.sql) in order to import it.

 Insert some data in the table, you can create more tables but for the sake of simplicity, in this tutorial we'll use only `book`.